MPs Keter, Tiren ask CS Kiunjuri to resign over Sh740M maize scandal

 Mr Kinoti did not respond to our inquiries yesterday.

-There have been claims that maize delivered by some farmers was rejected on grounds that it did not pass the test in a scheme to create opportunities for cartels.
+There have been claims that maize delivered by some farmers was rejected on quality grounds in a scheme to create opportunities for cartels.

 The Sh1.9 billion paid to the eight farmers on average translates to Sh237,500,000 for each.
 At the price of Sh3,200 that NCPB paid for a 90kg bag, this means each of the eight traders would have supplied 74,219 bags.